 Indecent exposure refers to the act of displaying one’s private parts in a public place with the intent to offend or cause alarm to another person.
 This sex crime is often committed by an offender for the purpose of sexual gratification.
 In some cases it can be circumstantial without intent to harm someone.

 Because those found guilty of a sex crime must register as a sexual offender for the rest of their life, it is important to make sure the facts are accurate.
 Texas prosecutors know that many accusations of sex crimes are false, made by a spiteful spouse or rebellious teens in an attempt to hurt someone’s reputation but fail to drop the charges.
-San Antonio sex crime lawyers with experience in fighting against false or inaccurate sex crime charges are known to expose this fact and win cases for their clients.
+San Antonio criminal defense lawyer with experience in fighting against false or inaccurate sex crime charges are known to expose this fact and win cases for their clients.